What Are Ordinals? A Guide to NFT Inscriptions on Bitcoin

 Where Can You Buy Ordinals NFTs?

-Alternatively, Bitcoin NFT marketplaces are starting to roll out Ordinals support.
-The trustless marketplaces Gamma and Magic Eden are the first to enable you to seamlessly buy and sell Bitcoin Ordinals NFTs.
+You can purchase Bitcoin Ordinals over the counter or on Bitcoin NFT marketplaces.
+The trustless marketplaces Gamma and Magic Eden were the first to enable you to seamlessly buy and sell Bitcoin Ordinals NFTs.

 Xverse has enabled Partially Signed Bitcoin Transactions (PSBTs) in all transactions on the two marketplaces.
 Here, you can be assured of secure interactions since PSTBs allow you to review transaction details using a human-readable interface.